helmedeiros/bre-go/CONTRIBUTING.md

 - Imperative, present-tense commit messages ("Add …", not "Added …").
 - Small, atomic commits.
 Each one must leave the quality gates (lint + vet + tests + coverage threshold) green.
 - The TDD discipline is: a failing-test commit followed by an implementation commit.
 Refactors are a separate commit.
+- Every contribution follows the [Clean Code conventions](docs/clean-code-conventions.md).
+Name conflicts with idiomatic Go go through the PR; the rule wins by default.

 ## Architecture decisions